Peter Mandelson: Undisclosed home loan scandal

-The article was published in The Guardian on 22 December 1998, followed by Mandelson going on a press tour immediately after on 22 December as a means of trying to salvage his position and minimise the damage done by the Guardian article, which ultimately was fruitless.
+The article was published in The Guardian on 22 December 1998, followed by Mandelson going on a press tour immediately after on 22 December to try to salvage his position and minimise the damage done by the Guardian article, which ultimately was fruitless.
 On the morning of 23 December, Gordon Brown called Robinson and stated the bottom line was that Mandelson was to resign, and that Tony Blair demanded Robinson resign as well.
 Blair later called Robinson, according to Robinson, stating that he was very disappointed the press saw a scandal in what he saw as a "private arrangement".
-Mandelson had not declared the loan in the Register of Members' Interests, and had kept the loan from Blair for 2 years.
-He resigned on 23 December 1998, stating in a private letter to Blair that "I am sorry about this situation.
+Mandelson had not declared the loan in the Register of Members' Interests, and had kept the loan from Blair for two years.
+Mandelson resigned on 23 December 1998, stating in a letter to Blair that "I am sorry about this situation.
 But we came to power promising to uphold the highest possible standards in public life.
 We have not just to do so, but we must be seen to do so.
 Therefore with huge regret I wish to resign.
 I will always be a loyal Labour man and I am not prepared to see the party and the government suffer the kind of attack this issue has provoked.
 You can be assured, of course, of my continuing friendship and total loyalty."

-Robinson stated in conclusion in his memoir that Mandelson had sold the house "for a handsome profit" and had repaid the loan on the home by 2001.

 Mandelson had also not declared the loan to his lender (the Britannia Building Society) although they decided not to take any action, with the CEO stating: "I am satisfied that the information given to us at the time of the mortgage application was accurate."
 Mandelson initially thought he could weather the press storm, but had to resign when it became clear that Blair thought nothing else would clear the air.
 In October 2000, it was reported that Robinson had "accused Peter Mandelson of lying to the Commons about the home loan affair that cost both of them their government jobs."

-Later, it emerged that while in the role, Mandelson urged Blair to proceed with the rollout of the system which later metastasised into the Horizon IT scandal arguing that it was "only sensible choice".
+Robinson stated in his 2000 memoir that Mandelson sold the house "for a handsome profit" and repaid the loan.